b0o/arch-lwc/README.md

     -C CMD          Like -c, but run CMD as the root user root. -C CMDs are run before -c CMDs.

+    -k              Keep the container running after all CMDs have been executed.

+    -K              Inverse of -k.
+Only necessary if -k was specified during container creation.

 COMMAND status
   Usage: arch-lwc status CONTAINER